 Signia Active X - Game-changing ready-to-wear hearing aids

-Launching in April 2021, Signia Active Pro digital hearing aids welcomed an untraditional earbud model to the industry.
-This ready to wear hearing aid includes Signia's proven hearing technology that is refined and unique to the wearer's needs.
-Making hearing experiences focused and more personable - by filtering specific, unwelcomed background noise and highlighting conversational focus.
+Launching in April 2021, Signia Active Pro digital hearing aids welcomed an untraditional earbud model to the audiology industry.
+This ready-to-wear hearing aid includes Signia's proven hearing technology that is refined and unique to the wearer's needs.
+Making hearing experiences focused and more tailored - by filtering specific, unwelcomed background noise and highlighting conversational focus.

-Combining an iconic user-friendly design with audiological high-tech features.
-This modern Signia hearing aid model optimises consumers performance using enhanced hearing technology in all situations.
-Active Pro incorporates the Xperience YourSound technology for enhanced speech understanding in noise, Bluetooth connectivity, portable Li-ion rechargeability, and the convenience of Signia Assistant.
+This hearing aid combines a new modern look with audiological high-tech features that are expected and wanted from today's consumers.
+This Signia Active Pro hearing aid model is designed to enhance hearing performance using enhanced hearing technology in life's everyday listening environments.
+Active Pro incorporates the Xperience YourSound technology for enhanced speech understanding in noise, Bluetooth connectivity, Li-ion rechargeability, and the convenience of Signia Assistant for remote hearing healthcare.

 Key features of Signia Active Pro hearing aids

-- Signia Xperience technology for optimum sound and speech understanding.
+- Xperience technology for premium sound and speech understanding.

 - Remote control.